Doc Middleton

-James Middleton Riley (February 9, 1851 – December 27, 1913), better known as Doc Middleton, chose the alias David Charles Middleton [but most often called "Doc"], was a famed outlaw and horse thief, whose exploits of stealing perhaps 2,000 horses over a two-year period earned a spot in the Wild West Show.
+James Middleton Riley (February 9, 1851 – December 27, 1913), better known as Doc Middleton, chose the alias David Charles Middleton (but most often called "Doc"), was a famed outlaw and horse thief in Nebraska.

 Criminal career

 Middleton stole his first horse at the age of 14.
-In 1870 he was convicted of murder and was sentenced to life in prison at the Huntsville Prison.
-In 1874 he escaped the prison.
+In 1870, he was convicted of murder and was sentenced to life in prison at the Huntsville Prison.
+In 1874, he escaped the prison.

 He was caught stealing horses in Iowa.
-After serving 18 months he moved to Sidney, Nebraska, where he shot and killed a soldier, Pvt.
+After serving 18 months, he moved to Sidney, Nebraska, where he shot and killed a soldier, Pvt.
 James Keith of the 5th Cavalry Regiment, on January 13, 1877, from nearby Fort Sidney in a bar fight.
 He was arrested but he escaped as a lynch mob gathered.